SquireOfSoftware/JSPets/README.md

 This whole thing would be a lot easier if I could get my own digivice to work…unfortunately I think the battery leaked into the internals and it has stopped working.
 So I need to go with the power of the internet and rely on what other people have put up.
 From my observations, it looks like the japanese D-power is a lot harder than the european one.

-== 1/4/2017 ==

-April FOOLS!

-Anyways, so like I have adjusted and optimised the devolving animation and added in a "champion" cooldown and an "utimate" cooldown so that they can be used in battle.

-The evolutions are taking a different direction in that you no longer attack immediately after evolving, you actually instead get redirected to the battle menu to make more decisions.

-Something that I was thinking of introducing was a stat page to see what the stats were...but that wasn't really in the original game, you sort of needed to track how much damage was being done in your head.

-Next step is to look at implementing the actual buff cooldowns.
-I suspect I need to create some sort of alphabet to display "LIFE", "ATK" and "SPD" boosts on the page.

-If this is the case, then maybe I could optimise this further by introducing one black bar with text or something.

 == 5/4/2017 ==

 Cooldowns are finally implemented.
 There is a potential bug and that comes from not holding a strict "you must always display a max of three digits"